-16.1 The employee should be given five working days' notice of the meeting in writing.
-The employee is entitled to be accompanied by a companion (a Trade Union representative or work colleague), provided that this does not significantly delay the meeting from taking place.

-16.2 This meeting will review the agreed outcomes from the previous meeting.

-16.3 If there has been sufficient improvement in the employee's sickness absence then the school can consider putting in place a further monitoring period to ensure that good attendance is sustained.
-If absence is satisfactory during this period, the process will cease and the individual will be subject to normal sickness absence monitoring arrangements.

-16.3.1 If the employee relapses into poor attendance levels shortly after the formal interventions have ended, then the reason for the relapse should be discussed initially at the return to work meeting to discover if there is an underlying issue which wasn't previously made clear.
+- 16.1 The employee should be given five working days' notice of the meeting in writing.
+The employee is entitled to be accompanied by a companion (a Trade Union representative or work colleague), provided that this does not significantly delay the meeting from taking place. - 16.2 This meeting will review the agreed outcomes from the previous meeting. - 16.3 If there has been sufficient improvement in the employee's sickness absence then the school can consider putting in place a further monitoring period to ensure that good attendance is sustained.
+If absence is satisfactory during this period, the process will cease and the individual will be subject to normal sickness absence monitoring arrangements. - 16.3.1 If the employee relapses into poor attendance levels shortly after the formal interventions have ended, then the reason for the relapse should be discussed initially at the return to work meeting to discover if there is an underlying issue which wasn't previously made clear.
 If the issue cannot be resolved, then the school may wish to consider if it is reasonable to re-start formal proceedings again.
 This may mean that the absence management process begins at the initial absence meeting stage or at the review meeting stage, depending on the nature of the absence.
 If there has been a gap of some length between the original formal proceedings ending and the 'relapse' it may not be considered reasonable to re-enter the absence management formal procedure at the later stage.
-In considering this the employee's attendance over time and their ability to maintain required attendance levels must be considered.

-16.4 If there has been insufficient improvement in the employee's sickness absence at this stage, a formal sanction will normally be issued.
+In considering this the employee's attendance over time and their ability to maintain required attendance levels must be considered. - 16.4 If there has been insufficient improvement in the employee's sickness absence at this stage, a formal sanction will normally be issued.
 On first review, this will be a first written warning.
 Under subsequent reviews this may increase to a final written warning and then to dismissal with notice.
-Any first or final written warning will be accompanied by written attendance expectations, along with timescales and identified areas for support.

-16.6 Further review meetings and ultimately a final review meeting should be scheduled to review progress until the issue is resolved either through improved attendance or dismissal.
-The timescales for reviews should be relevant to the actions agreed.

-16.7 Advice will be sought from HR Services before any decision to dismiss is taken.
+Any first or final written warning will be accompanied by written attendance expectations, along with timescales and identified areas for support. - 16.5 A record of the meeting should be kept with any outcomes detailed in writing and a copy given to the employee. - 16.6 Further review meetings and ultimately a final review meeting should be scheduled to review progress until the issue is resolved either through improved attendance or dismissal.
+The timescales for reviews should be relevant to the actions agreed. - 16.7 Advice will be sought from HR Services before any decision to dismiss is taken.